PaulieScanlon/gatsby-mdx-routes/README.md

 # gatsby-mdx-routes

-gatsby-mdx-routes is a plugin that exposes links to `.mdx` pages sourced from `src/pages`.
+gatsby-mdx-routes is a plugin that exposes links to `.mdx` files sourced from `src/pages`.

-This plugin aims to seperate the data from the ui, whichs means the styling for you navigation is up to you.
+This plugin aims to seperate the data from the ui, whichs means the styling for your navigation is up to you.

-If you're using **gatsby-remark-sticky-table** in your project i'd love to hear from you [@pauliescanlon](https://twitter.com/PaulieScanlon)
+If you're using **gatsby-mdx-routes** in your project i'd love to hear from you [@pauliescanlon](https://twitter.com/PaulieScanlon)

 ## 👁️ Preview